 - 36% use image content during the decision process.

-The interesting part of the survey is that travels look at a broad range of content from a variety of sources and devices.
+The interesting part of the survey is that travelers look at a broad range of content from a variety of sources and devices.
 This creates significant opportunity for a brand to advertise across channels to reach its audience.
-Expedia is focused on advertising across platforms and can use its size, various brands and scope to take advantage of these opportunities.
+Expedia is focused on advertising across platforms and can use its size, various brands, and scope to take advantage of these opportunities.

-Expedia 3Q Results and Put End to Concerns from the Prior Quarter
+Expedia 3Q Results and Put End Are Concerns from the Prior Quarter